1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Firefighting

-• Move container from fire area if you can do it without risk.
+- Move the container from the fire area if you can do it without risk.

-• Apply cooling water to sides of containers exposed to flames until well after fire is out.
+- Apply cooling water to the sides of containers exposed to flames until well after the fire is out.

-• If this is impossible, withdraw from area and let fire (Emergency Response Guidebook, ERG).
+- If this is impossible, withdraw from the area and let it fire (Emergency Response Guidebook, ERG).

-• Contact local, state, or Department of Energy radiological response team.
+- Contact the local, state, or Department of Energy radiological response team.

 Hazardous Combustion Products

-Thermal decomposition products may include corrosive fumes of hydrogen fluoride, toxic, and hazardous fumes of uranium.
+Thermal decomposition products may include corrosive fumes of hydrogen fluoride, and toxic, and hazardous fumes of uranium.

 7. ACCIDENTAL RELEASE MEASURES